12-Month Wedding Timeline

 Take Engagement Photos

-Taking your engagement photos a couple of months before your wedding is a fun way to get out of the house and spend some time with your fiancé before you’re too busy and your wedding timeline is catching up with you.
+Taking your engagement photos a couple of months before your wedding is a fun way to get out of the house and spend some time with your fiancé before you’re too busy and your wedding timeline catches up with you.

 It is a good time to get some practice under your belt before your wedding day, and it is a good record for the two of you in preparation for marriage.